-So just going in front of a window during the day where there was some, you know, some sun and using that to light themselves.
-So, you know, the best lighting is the lighting that you have, sunlight, if you can get it.
+Just going in front of a window during the day where there was some, you know, some sun and using that to light themselves.
+The best lighting is the lighting that you have, sunlight, if you can get it.

 Otherwise, when I first started creating videos and we were travelling and overseas, we were just using lamps that was in the hotel room or in the Airbnb.

 And just putting that in front of us, in front of the, well in front of myself to light myself.
-So it really isn’t about you know, the specific brands or specific types of light.
+It really isn’t about you know, the specific brands or specific types of light.

 It’s about having some light and I’m just covering options to narrow it down for you ’cause there’s so many things out there and I can’t cover everything, but these are the things that I’ve used and the things that I can vouch for.
-So let’s get into it.
+Let’s get into it.

-So the first light option is one of the first ones that I got and I got it because it was available at the store at the time.
-So this is a mini led light.
+The first light option is one of the first ones that I got and I got it because it was available at the store at the time.
+This is a mini led light.
 Okay, let’s get this sharing on the camera.
 And this is by Manfrotto and this has six lights inside it.
 And I like this because it’s small.